 - Remove the transmission harness plug and check the resistance of the TCC solenoid.
 Use a digital multimeter, connecting the positive lead to the TCC circuit and the negative lead to your chassis ground point.
 If the resistance is low, there is likely a short.

 - Check that the TCC solenoid is receiving power.
 Use a multimeter set to volts and attach the positive lead to the wire, with the negative on a good ground point.
 If there is no voltage, trace the circuit back using the wiring diagram in your vehicle manual to find the fault source.

 - In some cases, the TCM is not sending the signal properly to the TCC solenoid.
 This is a costly and complicated repair, so you should take your vehicle to a mechanic for diagnosis if the P0741 code still will not clear.

 Common Mistakes To Avoid While Diagnosing The P0741 Code

-The P0741 code can be misdiagnosed as a misfire issue, or a problem with the driveline and internal transmission.
-Pay close attention to the readings you take with your OBD2 scan tool.
-This is the best way to determine the true root of the issue.
+The P0741 code can be misdiagnosed as a misfire issue or a problem with the driveline and internal transmission.
+Paying close attention to the readings you take with your OBD2 scan tool is the best way to determine the true root of the issue.